zianpan/MLIP_Lab6/Lab6.md

 - [ ] Complete the `test_data_split` function in `test.py` to test data split step.

 ## Environment Set Up
+Since we recommend you to use team server, your teammate may already finish this step on your team server. **Please do not install Java and Jenkins again if your teammate have already done it.** Since Jenkins has many installation options, please communicate with your teammate to settle down a way you prefer.
+This lab recommends install Jenkins as a system service using JVM but the final choice is yours. </br> What's more, please strictly keep your credentials of Jenkins secret from anyone outside your group.
+Our team server has public IP and malicious attacker can cause significant harm to your VM by breaching Jenkins.
 ### Java Installation
 - Go to [Jenkins Installation Page](https://www.jenkins.io/doc/book/installing/), select the Operating System you currently use.
 For your team server, please select [linux](https://www.jenkins.io/doc/book/installing/linux/).
 - Under section [Installation of Java](https://www.jenkins.io/doc/book/installing/linux/#installation-of-java), install java using command: `sudo apt install fontconfig openjdk-17-jre`.